Nirajsah/CozaStore/README.md

 will be updating the data source with postgresql very soon.

+I need more products with different categories, with product rating and reviews before i can intergrate a database, maybe i'll have to do some web scraping.

 ## Project Status (As of July 21, 2023):

 most of the work is done, For animation, I am using framer motion(learning).